-TrustFactory Root and Issuing CAs back up Private Keys for disaster recovery purposes using the same multi-person control as the original Private Key generation.
+TrustFactory Root and Issuing Cas shall back up Private Keys for disaster recovery purposes using the same multiperson control as the original Private Key generation.

-Two backups will be created.
-One backup will be stored at the primary site and one backup at the DR site.
+Two backups shall be created.
+One backup shall be stored at the primary site and one backup at the disaster recovery (DR) site.

-Key Backups are created as part of the key generation ceremony procedure.
+Key Backups shall be created as part of the key generation ceremony procedure.